-☐ Qunit = Cooling capacity of an individual HVAC or refrigeration unit (tons)

-☐ Qtotal = Total cooling capacity of all HVAC or refrigeration

-Two examples of projects are shown below.
-In the office building example the overall project complies with EA Credit 4, although individual units of HVAC&R equipment have refrigerant atmospheric impact >100.
-The retail building, overall, does not comply with EA Credit 4.
+- Qunit = Cooling capacity of an individual HVAC or refrigeration unit (tons) - Qtotal = Total cooling capacity of all HVAC or refrigeration all project complies with EA Credit 4, although individual units of HVAC&R equipment have refrigerant atmospheric impact > 100.
+The school classroom building, overall, does not comply with EA Credit 4.